lumliolum/lumliolum.github.io/_posts/2024-2-10-two-stage-object-detection.md

 The changes introduced by fast-rcnn are

-- Introduces the ROI layer which will enable it to calcuate the feature vectors for all proposals at once.
+- Introduces the ROI Pooling layer which will enable it to calcuate the feature vectors for all proposals at once.
 - Removes SVM and both classification and regression are done using dense layer
 - Proposes a 1 step training pipeline where both classification and regression loss is optimized compare to RCNN where classification and regression were trained seperately.